Saba Qamar: Beginnings and breakthrough (2004–2011)

 In 2010, she appeared in a supporting role of Surraya in Hum TV's pre partition television series Dastaan, an adaptation of Razia Butt's novel Bano.
 She was seen opposite Ahsan Khan, Sanam Baloch and Fawad Khan.
 Series proved to be the break-through for her and she won the Best TV Actress trophy at the Pakistan Media Awards (2010).

-She won the PTV Awards for the best TV actress in both public and jury choice categories at the 16th Annual PTV awards, held on 23 July 2011 for her role in Tinkay.Tinkay also earned her a nomination for Best Television Actress at Lux Style Awards.
-This was followed by a supporting role in the PTV Home's social drama on women Bint-e-Adam.
-Her role in the series was of a rich brat who falls for a boy from poor background, and marries him against her cruel father's wishes.
-Bint e Adam was a major critical and commercial hit, however, critics noted that her role was "limited" from an acting point of view.
+She then played lead role of Pooja Mohan Das in Indus Vision's partition based drama Kanpur Se Katas Tak.

+Qamar later appeared in two A-Plus dramas including Aankh Salamat Andhay Log and Rait Kay Dairay.
+She then appeared in soap Chaand Ki Goud Mein and social drama Uraan for Geo Entertainment.

+Qamar later played lead roles in PTV Home serial Lahore Junction opposite Shamil Khan and ATV's Amar Bel opposite Kashif Mehmood and Ghao opposite Sami Khan.

+Qamar later that year portrayed role of blind girl Naila Habib in Geo Entertainment anthology series Taaluq.

 Qamar then appeared in Sarmad Khoosat's romantic series Pani Jaisa Piyar (2011), where she played the character of Sana who has been engaged to Adarsh, the son of her mother's best friend ever since she was a child.
 Adarsh, however, has been unaware of this engagement, as his parents thought that he needed to focus more on his education than wedding plans.
 It was followed by a role in PTV's Tera Pyar Nahi Bhoole.
 She was paired opposite Ahsan Khan in both the series.

+She then played characters in PTV Home's serials Khalida Ki Walida, Main Aisa Kyun Hoon, Nazar and Two In One.

-Both of which garnered her Lux Style Award nominations for Best Television Actress.
-Later that year, she appeared in Maat where she played the role of selfish, self-obsessed Saman opposite Adnan Siddiqui and Aamina Sheikh.
-The series was critically and commercially hit and became the thirteen highest-rated Pakistani television series and also garnered her Pakistan Media Awards for Best Actress.
-That same year, Qamar collaborated with Sami Khan in three of Geo TV's projects, Jo Chale To Jaan Se Guzar Gaye, Tere Ik Nazar, and Main Chand Si, receiving further praise.
+Later that year, she appeared in Maat where she played the self-obsessed Saman opposite Adnan Siddiqui and Aamina Sheikh.

+The series was a critical and commercial hit and became the thirteenth highest-rated Pakistani television series and garnered her the Pakistan Media Award for Best Actress.
+That same year, Qamar collaborated with Sami Khan in two projects, Jo Chale To Jaan Se Guzar Gaye and Main Chand Si receiving further praise.
+She then appeared in the Hum TV Eid telefilm Balay Ki Balli as Vaneeza.
+Later she was cast opposite Saleem Sheikh in the A-Plus sitcom Ghar Ki Baat Hai.
+Lastly she was seen as Neelofar in PTV Home's anthology series Faseel-e-Jaan Se Aagay in Episode Matti Ka Qarz.